Before starting with this complete guide for top things to do in Havana let’s put this city into context.

 - Touring Havana – Complete guides of the 3 main districts, with all the things you have to do and all the attractions in Havana:

 → Old Havana: The heart of Havana.
-Here you will find the main attractions, buildings, squares and historical places of the city.
-Losing oneself in its streets is guaranteed to give away unique scenes.
+Here you will find the main attractions, buildings, plazas and historical places of the city.
+Losing oneself in its streets is guaranteed in these lively and unique scenes.

-→ Centro Habana: The neighborhood of the people.
-Where Cubans make their daily life apart from the tourist hustle of Old Havana.
-The perfect place to mingle with locals and soak up in their way of life.
+→ Centro Habana: The neighborhood of the people, where Cubans make their daily lives apart from the tourist hustle of Old Havana.
+This is the perfect place to mingle with locals and soak in their way of life.

 → Vedado: The newest and most remote neighborhood.
-The anarchic streets give way to the constructions in grid with great hotels traced by the American mafia of the 50s.
+The anarchic streets give way to the constructions in a grid, with great hotels tracing back to the American mafia of the 50s.